paperjuice/Desirtation/README.md

     channel
   end
 ```
+## _Itallic title_

    Some random image below

 ![](https://www.w3schools.com/css/img_fjords.jpg "Image")

-And this is just a [link] (www.google.com "Just google, nothing fancy")
+And this is just a [link](www.google.com "Just google, nothing fancy")

+>this makes way
+>better look at how much
+>better all is aligned

+>aaaaaadsafajsdlkfjaslkdjfklasdjfkjs djust a bigassline dafjlsdhfkjsalhdfahskldfjhasljkdfhlkasdhflkajsfhlkajhsflkjahsfjhasjkldfhs

+***